big-picture-medical/devices-tech-test/README.md

 ## Overview
 This repository is the starting point for Big Picture's Device Tech Test.

-We have created a basic DICOM SCP that we would like you to extend to store the data and forward to a DICOMWeb endpoint.
+We have created a basic DICOM SCP that we would like you to extend to anonymise the data and forward to a DICOMWeb endpoint.

 ## Setup